igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 ![](../../img/alignments-groupby-readstrand.png)

 To **reverse the display of the groups**, click on *Group alignments by* and select *Reverse group order*.
-In the above example that would have the effect of moving the group of purple (negative strand) alignments to the top, and the group of pink (postive strand) alignments to the bottom.
+In the above example that would have the effect of moving the group of purple (negative strand) alignments to the top, and the group of pink (positive strand) alignments to the bottom.

 To **undo a grouping** command, click on *Group alignments by* and select *none*.